karimarttila/kubernetes/simple-server/README.md

 There are some auxiliary scripts to view all entities and delete entities in a K8 namespace: [scripts](https://github.com/karimarttila/kubernetes/tree/master/simple-server/scripts).

+## Some Observations Regarding the Kubernetes Configuration

+Before we go to the actual Kubernetes deployments let's have a short review regarding some aspects of the configurations I've done.

+**Image name**.
+Kubernetes deployment configurations are static yaml files - you don't have an argument mechanism e.g. to supply the image name to the deployment as an argument.
+We could have used [Helm](https://helm.sh/) which is a Kubernetes Package Manager to provide parameterization but using Helm just to provide the image name sounds a bit of an overkill.
+Therefore I did this part with bash/sed.
+Maybe later on I explore Helm a bit and provide this part using Helm.
+**Automation**.
+I automated the actual ACR, AKS ets.
+Azure infra using Terraform.
+But the Kubernetes deployment part could be automated as well using Helm, bash or something like that.
+I didn't automate that part so that the reader can experiment the commands himself/herself and maybe this way get a better understanding of the overall Kubernetes deployment process.
+Maybe I will provide a short bash script to automate most of this anyway later on.

 ## Single Node

 The single-node version of Simple Server can be running only in a single node since it uses a simulated internal server embedded database (Clojure Atom, to be specific).
 But it is easy to use this single-node version in basic Kubernetes deployment exploration since it has no dependencies to external databases.